Masterb1234/obsidian-post-webhook/README.md

 2. When sending a note/selection, any response will be inserted:
    - For full notes: Appended at the bottom
    - For selections: Inserted after the selected text

+The plugin handles various response types:
+- Text responses are inserted directly
+- JSON responses are formatted and wrapped in code blocks
+- Images are saved to your attachments folder and inserted as Obsidian image links
+- Audio files, PDFs, and other binary files are saved and linked appropriately

+## Use Cases

+### Email Integration
+Send emails directly from your Obsidian notes using n8n workflows.
+Write your email content in Obsidian, include recipients and subject in the frontmatter, and send it to your email workflow with a single command.
+[Template here](https://n8n.io/workflows/2591-send-emails-via-gmail-from-obsidian/)

+### Smart Airtable Queries
+Query your Airtable bases using natural language.
+Highlight a question in your note, send it to an n8n workflow that uses GPT to interpret your query, and get formatted Airtable data inserted directly into your note.
+[Template here](https://n8n.io/workflows/2615-get-airtable-data-via-ai-and-obsidian-notes/)

 ## License